Sekky61/riscv-sim/Sources/simulator/Readme.md

 4. Right clicking the `src/test` directory and selecting `Run 'All Tests'` should run all tests successfully
 5. Run configurations (such as `Server run`) should be loaded from the `.idea` directory

+### Formatting

+The file `.editorconfig` contains the formatting rules for the project.
+The rules follow the *SC@FIT Handbook* where sensible.
+IntelliJ IDEA should automatically pick up these rules.

 ## Testing from the command line

 Run: